 The charity depends heavily on volunteer help, almost exclusively from Council members, as well as from a very small range of skilled Fellow members.
 This is headed by the Council, which consist wholly of trustees and co-optees.
 There are no employees: any goods and services which members are not able to provide are paid for.
-The administration and book-keeping for the general activities and the Distance Learning Diploma Courses is carried out on a fee-paying basis by an Executive Secretary who also acts as the Company Secretary currently.
-Additional areas of professional support includes website design, back office (web) support, accounting, VAT advice, publication design and printing to name but a few of the areas which must be paid for and bought in.
+The administration and book-keeping for the Distance Learning Diploma Courses is carried out on a fee-paying basis by an Executive Secretary who also acts as the Company Secretary currently.
+Additional areas of professional support includes administration and book-keeping for the Society, website design, back office (web) support, accounting, VAT advice, publication design and printing to name but a few of the areas which must be paid for and bought in.